I love using my Razer Deathadder, but after many years of continuous use, it got really grimy.

 What to Do If Your Mouse Stops Working

-My mouse has been irritating me for a while as it was double clicking by itself so I decided to do something about it as I was on the verge of launching it across the room and buying another.
+My mouse has been irritating me for a while as it was double-clicking by itself so I decided to do something about it as I was on the verge of launching it across the room and buying another.

 Instead of that I started fiddling with it and got it working perfectly again.
 Of course nowadays when I'm about to take something apart I get the camera out just in case I can share the info on here.
 Here's how to do it.

-First things first turn off the computer or unplug the mouse.
+First things first, turn off the computer or unplug the mouse.
 You don't want to blow anything up.

-To get inside the thing you need to get a blade in-between the casing and run it from the front all the way round the edge.
+To get inside the thing you need to get a blade in-between the casing and run it from the front all the way around the edge.
 There is no need to lever it up, just the thickness of the blade running around it will do it.